 Try to raise prices only near the end of or after your mowing season.
-End of summer or beginning of Fall as a general rule of thumb.
+As a good general rule of thumb, many lawn care owners increase their prices during the end of summer or beginning of fall.

-When you want to increase prices across the board, you need to tell your clients WHY.
+When you want to increase lawn care prices across the board, you need to tell your clients WHY.

 Write them a letter: